My Assignment #3 Draft can be found at the following link:

 Constraints

-What are some possible resource constraints that Domino’s Pizza Enterprises may face?
+are some possible resource constraints that Domino’s Pizza Enterprises may

 I think the biggest constraint Domino’s might face is fresh supplies.
 In the first part of the Assignment #1 I found out that Domino’s is very serious about providing their customers top quality food, which in turn means top quality supplies starting from finest flour to make the dough and ending with the fresh vegetables for the toppings.
 Flour obviously wouldn’t be too big of an issue, however their fresh supplies such as tomatoes, mushrooms, capsicum and so on are influenced by many factors, such as the seasons, the weather, workforce, transport and so on.
 So evidently off-season the price of certain vegetables and fruits go up, which means to make a pizza – its variable costs go up, which decreases the contribution margin.
 In my opinion, there’s not a lot Domino’s can do about it.
 I mean, if a tomato plantation that supplies them with tomatoes gets flooded by a cyclone, there’s not much Domino’s can do about it.
 Using old supplies is a definite no-go, since on of Domino’s trademarks is to supply the freshest food to the customers.
 However they can’t start producing pizzas without tomato, they’d still have to be able to have toppings with tomatoes and tomato sauce, so maybe one option would be to retain several suppliers in different locations?
 Maybe decrease the prices of the pizzas that don’t contain tomato so people would be buying more of them until they’d be able to get the vegetables in?